ariancheng/siem-home-lab/README.md

 ### Why This Matters
 A single 4625 event is normal (user mistyped password).
-13 events in one minute from the same source IP is a clear indicator of automated credential stuffing.
+10 events in one minute from the same source IP is a clear indicator of automated credential stuffing.
 The 4740 lockout confirms the attack triggered Windows' built-in account lockout policy.

 ### As a SOC Analyst I Would
-1. Check if any 4624 (successful login) occurred after the 4625 spike — if yes, escalate immediately
+1. Check if any 4624 (successful login) occurred after the 4625 spike.
+If yes, escalate immediately
 2. Block the source IP (172.16.10.130) at the firewall
 3. Notify the account owner and verify no unauthorized access
 4. Review logs for any lateral movement after the attack window